spitbol/x64/README.md

 # SPITBOL x64

-SPITBOL x64 is an efficient implementation of the SNOBOL4 programming language for the 64-bit x86_64  (amd64) architecture.
+SPITBOL x64 is an efficient implementation of the SNOBOL4 programming language for the 64-bit architecture x86-64 (amd64), using the Unix system and its derivatives, including Linux and OSX.

 It is written in a portable assembly language called MINIMAL, with runtime support provided by code written in C.

 ## Executable binaries

 Ready-to-run binary executables can be found in the directory `./bin`.

-* OSX SPITBOL	(64 bits)	`./bin/sbl_osx`
+* OSX SPITBOL: `./bin/sbl_osx`

-* Unix version	(64 bits)	`./bin/sbl_unix`
+* Unix SPITBOL: `./bin/sbl_unix`

 ## Sample Program